 I’m sure you already know that B-vitamins are essential for good health, but did you know that the very forms of B-vitamins you get in your regimen can determine how healthy you are?
 In fact, many people are deficient in B vitamins, even if they’re taking a supplement.

 First, B-vitamins are absorbed quickly, but need to be converted by the body into a usable form.
 For example, most multiple formulas feature a form of B12 called “cyanocobalamin”.
 The liver converts this to methylcobalamin, which in turn, supports your nerves, blood pressure, glucose levels, and energy.
 So my recommendation is that you simply take methylcobalamin right off the bat.
 Getting the forms that don’t need conversion by the liver or that are retained in the bloodstream better is crucial.

-But this same advice applies for other forms of B-vitamin as well.
+But this same advice applies for other forms of B-vitamins as well.
 Here are some of the absolute essentials:

 B6 as P-5-P (Pyridoxal-5-Phosphate): Vitamin B6 is available in multiple forms, but only one is the bioactive form of vitamin B6 used in the human body – pyridoxal-5-phosphate, or “P-5-P”, which doesn’t require conversion by the liver.
 It is critical for proper muscle response and exercise recovery, blood pressure and blood sugar regulation, nerve health, and metabolism.